 - 4.10.1 The district has a distinctive character.
 As stated previously, all new development will be expected to make a positive contribution to this character and be of good design and quality.
 Quality and good design are important everywhere, whether it be to preserve the character of a conservation area or to bring about improvement and regeneration of an urban area.
 It is also essential to producing attractive, vibrant, sustainable places, in which people want to live, work and relax. - 4.10.2 The appearance of a proposed development and its relationship to its surroundings is a material consideration in determining planning applications and appeals.
-PPS1 makes it clear that good design should be the aim of all those involved in the development process.

-- 4.10.3 The district has a unique character and appearance, much of which stems from the traditional buildings that still dominate the towns and villages.
+PPS1 makes it clear that good design should be the aim of all those involved in the development process. - 4.10.3 The district has a unique character and appearance, much of which stems from the traditional buildings that still dominate the towns and villages.
 These are mostly of a simple form that is easily replicable.
 Design will be expected to enhance this local identity by being sympathetic to local needs and by building on local opportunities.
 Corporate identities, and 'in-house building styles', will be expected to be adapted to the local setting and not the other way around. - 4.10.4 Many of the high quality built environments of the district have been designated as Conservation Areas.
 These areas have a distinctive character and the Local Planning Authority has commissioned Conservation Area Appraisals and Management Plans for these areas.
 These areas also contain many listed buildings.
 These areas and buildings have statutory protection.
-The Council will adopt all the Conservation Area Appraisals and Management Plans by the end of the 2007/8 financial year. - 4.10.5 The Council dropped its Local List during the preparation of the Rochford District Replacement Local Plan, but more modern guidance suggests that these lists do have a valuable role.
+The Council will adopt all the Conservation Area Appraisals and Management Plans by the end of the 2007/8 financial year. - 4.10.5 The Council dropped its Local List during the preparation of the Rochford District Replacement Local Plan, but more modern guidance45 suggests that these lists do have a valuable role.
 There is now positive encouragement from the government through the recent white paper for the preparation of such lists. - 4.10.6 The Council will reinstate its Local List and will update the List to take account of recent developments.
-Such a list will be a living document and will be photographic. - 4.10.7 Responses to the Council's initial consultation made it clear that respondents value their local environment and believe that the historic character of the district is well worth retaining.
-However, it was also made clear that the Council should not over-concentrate on this issue. - 4.10.8 The Council's preferred options for character of place and the historic environment are: - The Council will provide policies to ensure the protection of the district's identity and ensuring that new development respects the local character. - The Council will prepare a Local List and a policy to give protection to buildings that demonstrate local, historic or architectural importance that would otherwise not be protected in their own right.
+Such a list will be a living document and will include written descriptions and photographs. - 4.10.7 Responses to the Council's initial consultation made it clear that respondents value their local environment and believe that the historic character of the district is well worth retaining.
+However, it was also made clear that the Council should not over-concentrate on this issue.

-&lt;sup>4 Review of Heritage Protection: the way forward (2004) DCMS
+4 Review of Heritage Protection: the way forward (2004) DCMS

-&lt;sup>5 Heritage Protection for the 21st Century (2007) DCMS
+5 Heritage Protection for the 21st Century (2007) DCMS